blobostuff/rnd/trou-du-cul.md

 ### Setup

 Shuffle the deck.
-Distribute the 52 cards evenly amongst the players:
+Distribute the 52 cards evenly amongst the players.
+Specifically, for the following numbers of players:

 1. ~Shit out of luck, you're alone, you get 52 cards, and you lose...
 Also, if you are reading this, you've just lost [the game](https://en.wikipedia.org/wiki/The_Game_(mind_game)).~
 2. Each player receives 26 cards.